- Blog Categories

 Unleash your potential with Agile Management!
 Obtain agile certificate online and guide your team towards success with adaptable and effective strategies.

-A user story template defines the format that is used while writing user stories.
+A user story template defines the format that is used while writing user stories, especially when following the user stories 3 C's approach.
 According to Agile Alliance the most common template uses the format, “As a… I want to… So that…”

 - As a (who wants to accomplish something)